HicResearch/TREEHOOSE/doc/operations/BackupComponent.md

 The below steps provide an illustration of enabling backups for a workspace.

-1. Login to the TRE Web App as a TRE admin.
+1. Login to the SWB (Service Workbench) Web App as a TRE admin.

 1. Navigate to `Workspace Types`